Kong/kong-plugin-openwhisk/README.md

     ```

-4. Make a request to invoke the action
+4. Make a request to invoke the Action

     **Without parameters**